 Minnesota has several advantages as warehousing hub.
 Target, U.S. Bancorp, General Mills, 3M and Medtronic are all headquartered in the state.
 Minnesota was ranked first in CNBC’s 2015 list of America’s Top 5 States for Business.
 The state has an extensive multi-modal transportation network allowing companies to utilize ground, rail and air shipping.
 The state also has access to ports and commercial waterways.
 The economy is expected to continue to grow throughout the coming years.
 Contact us today for more information on the best locations for warehousing services companies.

 Minnesota is a centrally located northern state.
 The state sits next to Lake Superior, Canada borders to the north, and the western, southern and eastern portions of the United States are all easily accessible.
-The “Land Of 10,000 Lakes” is an ideal location for warehousing, shipping and receiving.
+Minnesota is an ideal location for warehousing, shipping and receiving.
 When your company is looking for a centralized location with access to the continental United States and Canada you should consider 3PL Warehouse Companies in Minnesota.

 The state of Minnesota was officially formed in 1857.
 In its early years Minnesota attracted new European settlers with its fertile farm land.
 Also during this time the Northern Pacific Railway and Saint Paul and Pacific Railroad created opportunity for new immigrants to settle in the state.
 The Saint Paul and Pacific railway would become the Great Northern Railway, it connected Minnesota to the West.
 In 1882, a hydroelectric power plant was built at Saint Anthony Falls, it was one of the first hydroelectric power developments in the United States.